Get to know the amazing folks who keep our marina running smoothly.

 Josh came to the Moorings in 2017 and took on the role of the marina’s Dockmaster.
 After graduating from St. Lawrence University, Josh spent the next 14 years at Tahoe Sailing Supply and Obexers Marina on Lake Tahoe where he served as a rigging specialist and all-around marina guy.
 Josh’s extensive experience in the marina industry and easy-going personality have quickly made him a point of contact for many boaters in Malletts Bay.
 Always at the hub of the activity, Josh is the bridge between understanding the boaters needs and fulfilling their requests.
 In his free time, Josh likes to spend as much time as he can at the helm of his 32’ Ericson sailing around the lake or even better yet skiing the backwoods of Vermont and the Sierra Nevada mountains.

 Spending time in New England and Florida while growing up, Sean was exposed to boating at an early age.
 He spent as much time as he could sailing, water skiing, fishing and scuba diving with his family.
 His love for boating and the water naturally led him to a career in the marine industry.
 While studying Engineering and Resource Management at West Virginia University, he worked at Lighthouse Marina and Blosser’s Marina on Cheat Lake, WV throughout his college years.
 After graduating college, Sean accepted a position at Tierra Verde Resort Marina on the west coast of Florida where he quickly worked his way into the role of General Manager.
 After several years of baking in the hot Florida sun, he decided to take a job as a sales engineer with Freeman Marine Equipment in Gold Beach, Oregon.
-While managing a territory that stretched from the Chesapeake Bay to the Gulf of Mexico, Sean traveled all over the United States and overseas representing Freeman Marine within both the commercial and large yacht markets of the marine industry.
+While managing a territory that stretched from the Chesapeake Bay to the Gulf of Mexico, Sean traveled all over the United States and internationally representing Freeman Marine within both the commercial and large yacht markets of the marine industry.
 After several years of constant work travel, he wanted to get back into marina work and joined The Moorings Marina in 2002.
 While overseeing all the day to day operations of the marina, Sean works hard to keep the customers happy, the docks full, and every aspect of the marina operating efficiently.

 Along with having a USCG Masters License he has been a Raymarine Electronics Certified Installer since 2006.
 Always interested in electronics he thoroughly enjoys laying out and installing marine navigational systems.
-After over 25 years in the marine industry he still dramatically enjoys working on the water and around boats every day.
+After over 25 years in the marine industry he still enjoys working on the water and around boats every day.
 When not at work, Sean enjoys skiing, snowmobiling, scuba diving, and watching his daughters play soccer and hockey.
 Sean lives in Burlington with his wife Pam, their two girls and Dozer their golden retriever.

 Jeremy came to the Moorings in the spring of 2019 and brought with him a wide array of experience.
 Six years in the RV industry were spent servicing campers, two years as a diesel mechanic, two years of construction and heavy equipment operation, and four years of farming.
 Jeremy’s varied experience and skills make him a valuable asset, whether working on boats, docks, marina equipment, or just about anything else.
 Jeremy is always determined to get the job done no matter what it takes.
 He prides himself in a job well done on time and always efficient.
 Deep down, Jeremy has a willingness to please always taking customer satisfaction as a top priority.
 An avid outdoorsman, he loves to cruise around the lake, fish, hike, swim and ride his dirtbike.